 This is not for beginners.
-Suggested times for beginners is here.
+See the Beginners Routines for that (obviously?).
 This is more set at the intermediate level player.
 Advanced players will need to consider more complex routines as there will be many more concepts that need to be covered thoroughly, but this would do as a good starting point for creating your own routine.

 The general idea...

 I break practice into 4 main areas, plus a 5th for improvisation if required.
-Each to be practiced for an equal amount of time.
+Each to be practised for an equal amount of time.

 • Repertoire - learning songs and pieces.